OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 User role          System name Permissions
 ================== =========== =======================================================
 Read access        Read        Read all data within an application.
-Write              Write       Create, modify and delete objects within an application Organization admin Orgadmin    Manage permissions for an organization and its applications Global admin       Globaladmin
+Write access       Write       Create, modify and delete objects within an application Organization admin Orgadmin    Manage permissions for an organization and its applications Global admin       Globaladmin
 ================== =========== =======================================================